 - Xenoblade Chronicles X

 I love this soundtrack!
 Eclectic, electric, bombastic, beautiful, emotional and completely insane.
 Composer Hiroyuki Sawano, who is known more for his anime scores such as that of Attack on Titan, teams with developer Monolith Soft. to deliver one of the largest and most diverse soundtracks I have experienced in years.
 From its energetic battle theme, that actually includes vocals, to its beautifully orchestral symphonies that play while you explore the games massive world, Xenoblade Chronicles X is far and away my favorite videogame soundtrack of 2015.

 You knew it was coming (the one you who will read this) this IS a soundtrack article after all, and the little indie game that could, Bastion, has one of the best soundtracks in recent memory.
 Plus the picture near the top of the article should have been hint enough.
 Darren Korb created one of the most memorable sounding videogames in history with his work for Bastion.
-A wild mix of seemingly every instrument known to man with a heavy dose of blues washed over it all, Bastion is a masterwork of audio nirvana.
-The epic tracks along with the epic narrator worked to put Bastion at the top in terms of best audio work ever in gaming, and that means you should damn well listen to this tale.
+A wild mix of seemingly every instrument known to man with a heavy dose of blues washed over it all, Bastion is simply a masterwork of audio nirvana.
+The epic tracks along with the terrific narrator worked to put Bastion among the top in terms of best audio work ever in gaming and that means you should damn well listen to this tale.

 - INFAMOUS 2